End-of-Semester and Year Assessments

-Within the Wake County Public School System there exists four types of summative assessments that which can occur at the end of enrollment in a class.
+Within the Wake County Public School System, there exist three types of summative assessments which can occur at the end of enrollment in a class.
 They are listed below with a brief description of each.
-Per state school board policy, these assessments much constitute 20% of a student's final grade within a course unless a student is following the Occupational Standard Course of Study.
+Per state school board policy, these assessments constitute 20% of a student's final grade within a course unless a student is following the Occupational Standard Course of Study.

-At Southeast Raleigh, these tests will be administered at the end of each semester (in December and in May).
+At Southeast Raleigh Magnet High School, these tests are administered at the end of each semester (in December and in May).

 End of Course Assessments